555 Prospect Street

 F: (401) 729-6203

 It’s not that your child doesn’t want to pay attention, but poor working memory might be making it difficult.
-At the New England Pediatric Institute for Neurodevelopment, we understand that frustration and we want to help.
+At the New England Pediatric Institute of Neurodevelopment, we understand that frustration and we want to help.
 We have partnered with a national company, Pearson Education, to use its Cogmed Working Memory Training.
 This is an evidence-based online learning program, to help your child boost working memory capacity.
 Research shows that improving working memory capacity impacts behavior and makes it easier to pay attention, resist distractions, self-manage and learn.

 Science in action